top of page

 Kirby Rig and Assets

 My first character model happened to be Kirby.
 It wasn't too hard to create the basic model and rig for it, however the challenge came from rigging him, making him be able to move freely, squash and stretch, and ready for animation.
-I posted multiple renders of my Kirby model on different platforms such as Reddit and DeviantArt and it got a lot of praise, so much so that I decided to give out file copies of the rig for anyone to try out and give feedback.
-With this, I was able to greatly improve on my Kirby 3D model.
+I posted multiple renders of my Kirby model on different platforms, such as Reddit, and it got a lot of praise.

 Soon after, I decided work on the ability caps that Kirby would wear, to further add on to the Kirby model.
 I started off with doing one of my favorite abilities, mike.
 Right after, I started work on the parasol from the ability, parasol Kirby.